 The following points may help summarise what is needed:

 … This first thing is not to worry about the arrangements.
-All the material above may seem rather detailed, but in practice the priest and undertaker will guide you through it.
+All the material above may seem rather detailed, but in practice the priest, the Parish Funeral Team and undertaker will guide you through it.
 Don’t feel you have to do everything.
-The priests of the parish are there to look after you.
+The Parish Funeral Team are there to look after you.

 … After a death has occurred people sometimes feel under pressure to have the Mass and burial as soon as possible.
 If possible, avoid the temptation to rush things.